 Ideas for dinner tonight.
 Household and kitchen tips, recipes, tweaks.
 What's worked great, and not so great.

 Here is a great centerpiece you can eat too!
 My sisters an I made this for my niece’s wedding reception last fall.
-Maddie (Mom of the bride) saw an idea for it in a magazine & Kathy, Eileen & I did the deed while she was busy tending to other needs.
+Maddie (Step-Mom of the bride) saw an idea for it in a magazine & Kathy, Eileen & I did the deed while she was busy tending to other needs.
 We changed some of the items that were in the photo to thread easier on the skewers ( a potentially hazardous job!) and also used what would be more colorful & in season.